 About Sourdough

-Learning to bake your own Sourdough Bread is a journey towards food mindfulness.
-Take away the water and salt and suddenly sourdough is made with just one ingredient.
-Flour.
-The rest is a fine balance of time, knowledge and skill.
+Learning to bake your own Sourdough Bread with a sourdough starter is a journey toward food mindfulness.
+Take away the water and salt, and suddenly sourdough is made with just one ingredient: flour.
+The rest is a fine balance of time, knowledge, and skill.

 It’s a rewarding process.
-Not only because you learn to appreciate a single ingredient and its nuances, but because there’s the physical joy at the end of it.
-A freshly baked loaf of bread.
-The simple act of cutting it open and noticing the puffs of steam fill the room with a mouthwatering scent, must be one of the most humbling pleasures known to mankind.
+Not only do you learn to appreciate a single ingredient and its nuances, but there’s also the physical joy at the end of it—a freshly baked loaf of bread.
+The simple act of cutting it open, noticing the puffs of steam, and inhaling the mouthwatering scent is one of the most humbling pleasures known to mankind.

-The sourdough opposition often tap their fingers at their imaginary watches while wiping sweat from their forehead.
+The sourdough opposition often tap their fingers at their imaginary watches while wiping sweat from their foreheads.
 Don’t worry.
-Although the process of baking a loaf of bread is time-intensive, many bakers have found ways to integrate it into the busiest of schedules.
+Although the process of baking a loaf of bread with a sourdough starter is time-intensive, many bakers have found ways to integrate it into the busiest of schedules.
 Sourdough should take time.
-It’s during the several hours from mixing the dough to baking the bread that the loaf builds its flavour.
-And it’s an enriching process that, if you give it a little bit of attention, will accompany you for the rest of your life.
+It’s during the several hours from mixing the dough to baking the bread that the loaf builds its flavor.
+And it’s an enriching process that, with a little attention, will accompany you for the rest of your life.

-For me, starting to bake my own bread really was the inauguration of my wider curiosity for food.
-Once you understand the principles of bread, the effort it takes to achieve a beautifully risen loaf, you can apply it to all food.
+For me, using a sourdough starter to bake my own bread really was the inauguration of my wider curiosity for food.
+Once you understand the principles of bread and the effort it takes to achieve a beautifully risen loaf, you can apply it to all food.
 Suddenly, the sun shines brighter and the birds sing louder as you appreciate that good food, and the ingredients that make it, cannot be rushed.
 If we let them express themselves, they might just reward us with a new pair of eyes to see what it takes to eat well.

 Before you start